orabazu/oasis-steam/README.md

 ## Installation

-Clone the repo and run `yarn install`
+Clone the repository and run `yarn install`

 ## Start